EugeneBoondock/EugeneBoondock/README.md

 👋 Howdy, fellow earthlings!
-Welcome to the digital realm of EugeneBoondock, your friendly AI enthusiast! 🤖🚀
+Welcome to the digital realm of Eugene Boondock, your friendly AI enthusiast! 🤖🚀

 ![EugeneBoondock Banner](./avarar.png)

 ### Who's EugeneBoondock?

-Hey there, I'm EugeneBoondock, your guide through the intricate landscapes of Artificial Intelligence.
+Hey there, I'm Eugene, your guide through the intricate landscapes of Artificial Intelligence.
 I've got a knack for languages—both human and machine! 💬🧠 From C to Python, SQL to HTML/CSS, I've got a bag of tricks to weave magic in the digital world.

 ### Current Missions 🚀